Looks like your cart is empty. Compare Travel Backpacks

 The Outbreaker Laptop Backpack is designed to pair seamlessly with a rolling suitcase or to be used on its own for light packers, short trips, and budget airlines.

 This page walks you through the pockets, compartments, features, and materials to get you acquainted with your new bag.

 On to the exterior of the bag.

 The Outbreaker Laptop Backpack is made from waterproof VX21 sailcloth.
 You don't need to worry about your clothes or gear getting wet in a storm.

 On the front of the Outbreaker Laptop Backpack, you'll find two pockets:

-1/ a small zippered pocket for important papers and other slim items, and
+First, at the top, a small zippered pocket for important papers and other slim items.

 On one side, you’ll find a water bottle pocket.
 Unzip it to reveal an elastic panel that helps you fit larger or oddly sized water bottles inside.
 Zip it up when not in use for a sleek, out-of-the-way profile.

 On the other side, there is a padded grab handle.
 Use this to grab your backpack out of a car’s trunk or the overhead compartment on an airplane.
 There’s a grab handle on top of the bag, too, which is useful for pulling your bag out from under the seat of an airplane.